francofaa/digital-garden-jekyll-template/_wikis/argot/Interpretations of the Many-Bodied.md

 > Dear Arry,
 >
-> We have found it.
+> Whisperbottom and I have found it.
 At last.
 At long last.
 All we have sacrificed.
 All we have lost.
 Here I am, ageless and all bones and voiceless, but at last I found it.
 This is the true method that Arch-Lich must have used to create all of those copies of himself.
 And what’s more, it was not written by the Hidimba.
 >
 > After decades of research here it is, my dearest brother: Interpretations of the Many-Bodied.
 I had to summon gods from beyond the stars, from strange places, and do unnatural things, and they spoke to me, unnerving and chaotic and maddening.
 >